The MVP Award program is intended for workers who typically may not be publicly acknowledged for their efforts or

 Criteria by which nominees will be evaluated

-for more than one category; each category will be judged separately.)
+nominated for one or both categories; each category will be judged separately.)

-Outstanding on-the-job performance: A nominee must demonstrate a strong work ethic and outstanding
+Outstanding on-the-job performance/workmanship: Nominees for this category demonstrate a strong work

 Complete the official entry form with the name and job title of the nominated employee.
 Be sure to check the

-award category(ies) in which the candidate is being entered, and provide company name, address and other contact
+award category(ies) in which the candidate is being entered, and provide company name, address and all other

 information as requested.

-words) of the specific attributes, activities and other factors that make the individual noteworthy or unique.
-Please
+100 words) of the specific attributes, activities and other factors that make the individual noteworthy, unique and

-Include applicable information and material that may help strengthen the nominee's credentials as a potential
+Include applicable supporting information and material that may help strengthen the nominee's credentials as

 Judges are recognized professionals within the roofing industry and include a representative mix of contractors,

 manufacturers, distributors and suppliers.
-The only information the judges will have available on which to base their
+The only information the judges have to base their decisions on is the